 Health & Safety Code 11364(a) HS is the California statute that makes it illegal to possess drug paraphernalia.
-This is defined as any device used for unlawfully injecting or smoking a controlled substance.
+This is defined as any device, instrument or paraphernalia used for unlawfully injecting or smoking a controlled substance.

 Consequences of a conviction

 Illegal possession of drug paraphernalia in violation of Health & Safety Code 11364 HS is a California misdemeanor.

 Penalties for violating California’s possession of drug paraphernalia law can include